dilla-io/snippets/webcomponent/README.md

-# Dilla Extism with Java
+# Dilla Bindgen with Webcomponents

 Minimal usage of Dilla WASM with Webcomponents, visit us at [https://dilla.io](https://dilla.io)